 It is important to have a lift chair that is a proper fit for the individual using it because if it’s not, then the chair will not be functional for use and will affect transfers, positioning, and tolerance of sitting in the chair.

-Depending on the manufacturer of the lift chair, most chairs come in petite, small, medium, or large sizes.
+Depending on the manufacturer of the lift chair, most chairs are available in petite, small, medium, or large sizes.

 When ordering a lift chair, you’ll want to consider the following measurements to ensure the correct chair size is selected.